kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

 **December, 2023:**
+Welcome Yunxia to the lab as a new postdoctoral fellow.

+**December, 2023:**
 Congratuations to Rongbin for receiving the Excellent Poster Award in the Annual retreat for the Broad Institute of MIT and Harvard!
 It is proud to see Rongbin's poster ranked the 2nd among 420 posters presented by the many outstanding researchers from MIT and Harvard.

 **November, 2023:**